headmob/headmob.github.io/scripts.md

 </div>

   <h4>Control mouse with Android</h4>
   <p>Note:increase the sensivity of Yaw, Pith and Roll to the high value in HeadMob app.
-Then write below code:</p>
+Then write below code in FreePIE:</p>
   <p style="color:#fff">
   def update():
   <br>